rht-labs/tech-exercise/README.md

 ## Stakater Workshop Exercise

-This monorepo holds the content for the TL500 (aka DO500).
+This monorepo holds the content for the Stakater DevSecOps with GitOps Workshop.
 The structure is roughly as follows:

 ```
 ...